 A minimum of 15 semester hours of graduate work is required to complete a graduate certificate.
-No more than one-fifth (20 percent) of the minimum required credit hours for a graduate certificate may be transferred from another university.
+No more than 20% of the minimum required credit hours for a graduate certificate may be transferred from another university.
 All transfer work must meet the Graduate College transfer policies.
 All coursework used to complete an ASU graduate certificate must be completed within a six-year time limit.
-Courses at a 400-level may be allowed with prior approval from the appropriate certificate must be at the 500-level or above.
-No more than 40 percent of coursework towards the requirements of a graduate certificate can be completed prior to admission to the certificate program.
-Following standard pre-admission policies, all ASU credit hours earned in a degree program may also be used towards a certificate.
+Courses at a 400-level may be allowed with prior approval from the appropriate certificate program; however, a minimum of two-thirds of the courses taken to complete the certificate must be at the 500-level or above.

+No more than 40% of coursework towards the requirements of a graduate certificate can be completed prior to admission to the certificate program.
+Following standard pre-admission policies, all ASU credit hours earned in a certificate program may also be used towards a degree program and credits earned in a degree program may also be used towards a certificate.
 Students completing two certificates may share up to 20% of the minimum required credit hours for the certificates.